yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Thanks v1993!
 Nothing beats cleaner code, especially if it solves out-of-bounds issues.

 Morph [stubbed the `SetCpuOverclockEnabled` service](https://github.com/yuzu-emu/yuzu/pull/7752) (you don’t need to overclock the host CPU on the fly when emulating).
-This allows `Gravity Rider Zero` to boot, but nothing is displayed on screen due to missing texture format support.
+This allows `Gravity Rider Zero` to boot, but nothing is yet displayed on screen due to missing texture format support.

 And finally, german77 [implemented the 32-bit variant of the supervisor call (SVC) `SynchronizePreemptionState`](https://github.com/yuzu-emu/yuzu/pull/7821), making `Espgaluda II` playable.